-Twister4Azure[4] supports the MR-MB natively.
-In Twister, the combine step is part of the driver program and is executed after the MapReduce computation of every iteration.
-Twister is a MapReduce-Combine model, where the Combine step is similar to the Merge step.
-Twister[6] MapReduce computations broadcast the loop variant data products at the beginning of each iteration, effectively making the model Broadcast-MapReduce-Combine, which is semantically similar to the MR-MB.
-HaLoop[7] performs an additional MapReduce computation to do the fixed point evaluation for each iteration, effectively making this MapReduce computation equivalent to the Merge task.
-Data broadcast is achieved through a

-MapReduce computation to join the loop variant and loop invariant data.
+Twister4Azure[2] supports MR-MB natively.
+Twister[4] is a MapReduce-Combine model, where the Combine step is similar to the Merge step of MR-MB.
+Twister[4] MapReduce computations broadcast the loop variant data products at the beginning of each iteration, effectively making the model Broadcast-MapReduce-Combine, which is semantically similar to MR-MB.
+HaLoop[5] performs an additional MapReduce computation to do the fixed point evaluation for each iteration, effectively making this MapReduce computation equivalent to the Merge task.
+Data broadcast is achieved through a MapReduce computation to join the loop variant and loop invariant data.